 While local, regional and state efforts to address capital needs and state of good repair are ongoing, sufficient federal support, including reauthorization of the Passenger Rail Investment and Improvement Act of 2008 (PRIIA) annual appropriation (\$150 million per year, which is matched by the WMATA jurisdictions) and additional federal capital support, remains necessary.
-In May 2019, Congressman Connolly (D-VA) introduced the Metro Accountability and Investment Act (H. 2520), to reauthorize the annual appropriation of \$150 million per year for capital expenses and provide an additional \$50 million per year for operating expenses, \$10 million of which will be dedicated to the WMATA Inspector General (IG).
+In May 2019, Congressman Connolly (D-VA) introduced the Metro Accountability and Investment Act (H. 2520), to reauthorize the annual appropriation of \$150 million per year for capital expenses and provide an additional \$50 million per year for operating expenses, \$10 million of which will be dedicated to the WMATA Inspector General.
 All members of the WMATA delegation in the House are original cosponsors.
-In July 2019, Senators Warner (D-VA), Kaine (D-VA), Cardin (D-MD), and Van Hollen (D-MD), introduced the Senate version of this bill, the Metro Safety, Accountability, and Investment Act (S. 1663) that includes reauthorization of the annual appropriation of \$150 million per year for WMATA.
-No markups or hearings have been held for these bills in either the House or the Senate.
-The House and Senate FY 2020 T-HUD bills also include funding for the annual PRIIA allocation for WMATA, the same as the FY 2019 enacted level and FY 2020 President's budget request.
+In July 2019, Senators Warner (D-VA), Kaine (D-VA), Cardin (D-MD), and Van Hollen (D-MD), introduced the Senate version of this bill, the Metro Safety, Accountability, and Investment Act (S. 1663) that includes reauthorization of the annual appropriation of \$150 million per year for the senate FY 2020 T-HUD bills also include funding for the annual PRIIA allocation for WMATA, the same as the FY 2019 enacted level and FY 2020 President's budget request.
 (Updates and reaffirms previous position.)